This topic describes billable resources of Elastic Container Instance and how to bill the resources.

 When you use Elastic Container Instance, you are charged for the following resources:

 One of the following billing modes is applied based on how you create elastic container instances:

 Temporary storage space

-If you increase the size of temporary storage space when you create an elastic container instance, you are charged for the increased size.
+If you increase the capacity of temporary storage space when you create an elastic container instance, you are charged for the increased capacity.

 The charges for elastic container instances and temporary storage space are included in the bill under Elastic Container Instance, while the charges for cloud disks and snapshots are included in the bill under Elastic Block Storage.
-For more information about how to view bills, see View your bills.
+For more information about how to view bills, see Query bills.

 You may need to use the network and storage resources that are provided by Alibaba Cloud based on your business requirements.
 The following table describes how you are billed for these resources.

 If your elastic container instances need to access other resources over the Internet, you must configure elastic IP addresses (EIPs) or NAT gateways for the elastic container instances.
 You are charged for the used network resources.

 If you want to pull images and data over the Internet when you create an image cache or a data cache, you also need to configure an EIP or a NAT gateway.

 If you need to persistently store data on your elastic container instances, you can attach cloud disks and mount Apsara File Storage NAS (NAS) file systems to your elastic container instances.
 You are charged for the storage resources that you use.